sukmasarny/Sukmasm.github.io/index.md

 ---

-- I'm a graduate of the Computer Science and Electronics Department from Universitas Gadjah Mada with a Bachelor of Science degree.
+- I'm a graduate of the Chemical Engineering Department from Jayabaya University with a Bachelor of Chemical Engineering degree.
 - As a data enthusiast, I have a strong growth mindset.
-I take various courses to improve my skills in the data science field.
+I take various courses to improve my skills in the data science field
 - I'm a quick learner, detail-oriented, and able to communicate technical matters in a simple way.
-- I have certification from Huawei in artificial intelligence and I’m interested in a career as a data scientist.

 [Download Curriculum Vitae](https://github.com/sukmasarny/curriculum-vitae/blob/main/CV.pdf)